throwway120385 a year ago

 For neighborhoods that don't like fences, calling the cops on "too poor looking to be from here" in the next best move, which to your point could be automated from camera subject detection.

-• mattlondon 3 hours ago
+• mattlondon a year ago

 Pretty sure I saw them just hosing down the sidewalks - and all the homeless people and their possessions - in Market Street in SF.
 No AI needed.

-• 20after4 2 hours ago
+• 20after4 a year ago

 Given the IQ requirements for law enforcement, not much human intelligence required either.

-bzmrgonz 7 hours ago
+bzmrgonz a year ago

 This is a brilliant project. public buildings need a sentry turret airsoft solution for pigeons.

-• OptionOfT an hour ago
+• OptionOfT a year ago

 I worked at a place where there was a giant grass patch surrounded by 3 buildings.
 A guy came in once per week flying his hawks around which make an excellent deterrent.